fluffyspillowforts/Meta-Quest-Controller-Animator-Csharp/README.md

 Add the MetaQuestControllerAnimatorSync.cs component on the game object that has the PhotonVRPlayer.cs component

-*If you have any issues or errors message me on discord, my username is fluffy_._._*
+*If you have any issues or errors message me on discord, my username is fluffyspillowforts*

+**Please credit me in your project if you use this!**